shahhh-z/SportsDatabase/README.md

 Here are some tests done with the program (some of these images have been altered due to sensitive information and changes in the program): https://drive.google.com/drive/folders/1gtBAZjqOGQswSHvXab6PBbapSAudq4Wy?usp=sharing

+# Next Update
+Provide a bash script that allows people to do the same tests I did.